 The various components of global citizenship are grouped under three cluster headings-see the illustration on the preceding page.
-Under each of these headings there are several strands, identified by strand headings at the left end of each row, which show the developmental flow of learning from grade to grade.
+Under each of these headings there are several strands, identified by strand headings at the left end of each row, which show the developmental flow of learning from course to course.
 Each strand deals with a single aspect of intercultural competence.
 For example, under the cluster heading "historical and contemporary elements of Japanese culture," there are strands for accessing/analyzing cultural knowledge, knowledge of Japanese culture, applying cultural knowledge, diversity within Japanese culture and valuing Japanese culture.

 Developing cultural knowledge and skills is a lifelong process.
 Knowledge of one's own culture is acquired over a lifetime.
 Cultures change over time.
-Within any national group, there may be a dominant culture or cultures and a number of Rather than simply additional cultures. developing a bank of knowledge about the culture, it is more important for students to develop skills in accessing and understanding information about culture and in applying that knowledge for the purposes of interaction and communication.
+Rather than simply developing a bank of knowledge about Japanese culture, it is more important for students to develop skills in accessing and understanding information about culture and in applying that knowledge for the purposes of interaction and communication.
 Students will gain cultural knowledge in the process of developing these skills.
 In this way, if they encounter elements of the culture they have not learned about in class, they will have the skills and abilities to deal with them effectively and appropriately.